Photonsters/anycubic-photon-docs/FAQ.md

 ## PRINTING

+### My first print, do I have to print the test lattice cube?
+It is highly recommended that you print it.
+The test file has been presliced for the included sample green resin, all you have to do is select the file and print.

+- A successful test print will confirm that your Photon works as it should, and that you have properly leveled your build plate and your FEP tension is correct.
+It will also confirm that your machine will reliably work as the test takes over five hours.

+- If it did not print successfully, then troubleshooting will be easier as you can rule out various other problems such as with resin, settings or slicing.

 ### How much resin should I pour into the vat?
 - Pour resin up to the line where the chamfer starts in the vat, about a quarter up from the FEP.
 This is about 125ml.
 Do not exceed the line, if there is too much resin, it will rise from displacement and get into the screws and ball joint of your build plate!